arnBre/mainFrame/README.md

 # mainFrame
 test

-## DEtte er kapitel 1 Adding a line for rebasing
+## DEtte er kapitel 1 Adding a line for rebasing, more changes from myfeature branch

 hhfhfhffh